-7.4 Beyond the AG-x51 course: NOR-R-AM educational activities part of the NOR-R-AM project.
+770 In this contribution we have focussed on the AG-x51 NOR-R-AM flagship course that also continues beyond the project period, however, Table 5 lists other educational and outreach activities undertaken as part of the NOR-R-AM project.
 The geographic and thematic diversity of these events testifies to the international and multi-disciplinary nature of the NOR-R-AM project.
+Two workshops are further detailed below.